Ashleylinn/AI-Assisted-SOC-Alert-Triage-System/README.md

 ## Overview

 This project simulates a Security Operations Center (SOC) workflow by automating the triage of authentication logs.
-The system analyzes login events, identifies potentially suspicious activity using simple detection logic, and generates AI-assisted incident summaries to support security analysts in decision-making.
+The system analyzes login events, identifies potentially suspicious activity using simple detection logic, and generates AI-assisted, analyst-readable incident summaries to support security analysts in decision-making.

 The goal of this project is to demonstrate practical AI automation in information security, focusing on systems thinking rather than advanced machine learning.

+## AI Component

+This project uses an AI-ready design for incident summarization.
+Incident explanations and recommended actions are generated using structured, LLM-style prompts.

+To ensure transparency and explainability, the current implementation simulates AI output using deterministic logic.
+This allows the alert triage and automation workflow to be validated before integrating an external AI API.

+This mirrors real-world engineering practice, where automation logic and safety controls are established prior to introducing AI services.

 ## Motivation